better-auth-extended/better-auth-extended/packages/libraries/test-utils/README.md

     </div>
 </h1>

-This library comes with test utilities to assist you in writing vitest code to test your Better-Auth plugins.
+This library comes with test utilities to assist you in writing code to test your Better-Auth plugins.

 ## Installation